 - Speeding 11 miles or more in a school zone.

 - A traffic offense in a construction zone with workers present or any other serious traffic offense.

 Cost & Fee

-The State court costs will be due to the Court upon granting of a request for deferred disposition/probation.
+The State court costs will be due to the Court upon granting a deferred disposition/probation request.
 The deferred disposition fee must be paid in full on the last day of your probation period.
 Because the costs and fees will vary according to the offense cited and the facts and circumstances of your case, you will need to contact the Court to learn the exact amount of the deferral fee owed for your citation(s).